eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

-  -e CHE_PORT=<YOUR_PORT>              Port where che will bind itself to -v <LOCAL_PATH>:/data/instance       Where instance, user, log data will be saved -v <LOCAL_PATH>:/data/backup         Where backup files will be saved -v <LOCAL_PATH>:/repo                che git repo - uses local binaries -v <LOCAL_PATH>:/sync                Where remote ws files will be copied with sync command -v <LOCAL_PATH>:/unison              Where unison profile for optimizing sync command resides -v <LOCAL_PATH>:/chedir              Soure repository to convert into workspace with Chedir utility
+  -e CHE_PORT=<YOUR_PORT>              Port where che will bind itself to -v <LOCAL_PATH>:/data/instance       Where instance, user, log data will be saved -v <LOCAL_PATH>:/data/backup         Where backup files will be saved -v <LOCAL_PATH>:/repo                che git repo - uses local binaries and manifests -v <LOCAL_PATH>:/assembly            che assembly - uses local binaries -v <LOCAL_PATH>:/sync                Where remote ws files will be copied with sync command -v <LOCAL_PATH>:/unison              Where unison profile for optimizing sync command resides -v <LOCAL_PATH>:/chedir              Soure repository to convert into workspace with Chedir utility